WelshDan/smittys-bar-booking/README.md

 #### 1.1 Brief introduction

 The Smitty’s Bar & Restaurant website is a website for a fictitious bar that contains a login system and a booking system to store reservations.
 I designed the pub layout myself.
-User can sign up, log in, book a table and look around at all that this pub has to offer.
+Users can sign up, log in, book a table and look around at all that this pub has to offer.

 #### 1.2 Basic mechanics